murugeshmanthiramoorthi/murugeshmanthiramoorthi.github.io/projects.md

 * TOOLS USED: Sklearn, pandas, numpy

 ---
-#### Design and Analysis of Hydrogen Propelled Mobility Vehicle
-* A parallel hybrid two wheeler powered by both Li polymer battery with a rated capacity of 20Ah (based on our requirement) and PEMFC has been modeled with custom designed chassis, suspension, brakes and storage tank.
-* Material for each component has been chosen from numerous analysis of the components’ solid model.
-* Pedal force, brake force distribution, stopping distance and brake power are calculated theoretically.
-* With a fixed wheel base of 1.32m and load distribution calculated based on brake power, all the suspension parameters such as motion ratio, corner weight, wheel rate, spring rate are calculated.
-* These parameters are optimized using MS Excel and Matlab Simulink.
-* The chassis body dimensions and cross sections are chosen based on Taguchi method.
-* Real effort has been taken to measure the real dimensions of the chassis based on the ergonomic comfort of many persons of distributed age and size.
-* TOOLS USED: Soliworks, ANSYS, Minitab, Matlab Simulink, MS Excel

----
 #### Whatsapp Frequent Chat analysis
 * Developed a model which can analyze whatsapp chats and deliver us valuable insights
 * Determined the frequently used words, most active days and most active time of the day
 * Working on determining the sentiment of chat and predicting the relationship based on the chat
 * TOOLS USED: Sklearn, pandas, numpy, matplotlib

----
-#### Design and Analysis of on-board high pressure compressed hydrogen storage tank
-* After finalizing the hybrid vehicle architecture and storage pressure of 700 bar, power required to propel a payload of 180 kg was calculated.
-* Comparing the heat of combustion of hydrogen and the energy needed to be produced, the mass of hydrogen required is calculated to be 1.2 kg.
-* Volume of hydrogen required is calculated and compared by Ideal gas equation, van Der Wall’s equation and generalized comparability chart.
-* A triple composite layer tank is chosen with specific dimensions after numerous iterations on ANSYS.
-* Finally, analytical simulation of burst test, crush test is carried out on the final model to ensure its endurance
-* TOOLS USED: Soliworks, ANSYS, Matlab Simulink, MS Excel

 ---
 #### Heart disease prediction